pablo-abc/svelte-markdown/README.md

 As of now there are only two options:

 * `source` - *string* The Markdown source to be parsed.
-* `renderers` - *object* An object where the keys represent a node type and the value is a Svelte component.
+* `renderers` - *object (optional)* An object where the keys represent a node type and the value is a Svelte component.
 This object will be merged with the default renderers.
 For now you can check how the default renderers are written in the source code at `src/renderers`.
+* `options` - *object (optional)* An object containing [options for Marked](https://marked.js.org/using_advanced#options)

 ## Available renderers